Don't Take Your Guns to Town: Content

 The song tells the story of Billy Joe, a young cowboy yearning for freedom and independence.
 One day, armed with his guns, Billy Joe decides to take a trip to find himself, despite his mother's constant pleas not to take his guns with him.
-He arrives into a cattle town and visits a local saloon.
+He arrives in a cattle town and visits a local saloon.
 He samples some strong liquor to try to prove to himself that he has become the man he always wanted to be.

 A bully cowboy is seated at the bar next to Billy Joe, and begins to laugh and make fun of him.
 Angered by the cowboy's taunting, Billy Joe reaches for one of his guns to draw on the bully.
 However, with his marksmanship experience, the bully cowboy shoots Billy Joe before he could even take aim.
-All the other patrons gather around Billy Joe as he collapses to his death from the gunshot wound.
+All the other patrons gather around Billy Joe as he collapses to his death from the gunshot wound, confused when he repeats the words his mother told him before he left: "Don't take your guns to town."